 Over the years, masters have become ‘louder.’
-Competition between record labels to produce loud masters has caused many modern chart records to become almost devoid of dynamic range, to the point where people are complaining of ear fatigue.
+Competition between record labels to produce loud masters has caused many modern chart records are complaining of ear fatigue.

 There is a common misconception that mastering engineers are to blame.
 Most will actually advise against over-compression and limiting and explain to clients the negative effects it can have on their music.
 Some companies, such as Platinum Mastering Online actually provide 2 masters for their clients if they wish, one retaining the natural dynamics and one that has been mastered to a modern commercial level.

 Will there be an end to the loudness wars?
 Who knows, but as long as mastering engineers continue to educate their clients and spread the word, there is hope yet.